 And then we have that very same poppy demon that continually plagues Amaranthe, and which also exerts influence over this album.
 But does it really raise its ugly head for us to be worried?
 Well, kind of, but rest easy.
 This is by far not the out-of-control pop culture the latter displays.

-Having said that and at second sight, this is really good, complicated and very complex fare.
-The album sometimes feels like a film sound track, style of Lord of the Rings or a computer game underlay.
+Having said that and at second sight, The Wanderer is real good, complicated, and very complex fare.
+The album sometimes veers into the cinematic, of a style the Lord of the Rings likes to occupy.
+Or a computer game soundtrack, if we really want to be mean.
 And that is a pity.
-I would suggest a harder line, less bombastic for this band and it would really take off.
-Go and add some spice, guys!
+I would have preferred a harder line, with much less bombast for this band and it would really take off.

-This makes it very complex to listen too and in all honesty, you will need to listen to it a few times to really hear all the different nuances.
-Not your usual portion of easy peasy music consumption.
+This makes The Wanderer very complex to listen to.
+And in all honesty, you need to go at it a few times to really hear all the different nuances.
+‘Tis not your usual portion of easy-peasy music consumption.
 And the album does not cease to surprise up to the very end.

 Looking at it as a whole, Diabulus in Musica created a very good and very compelling chunk of epic Symphonic Metal.
 Fans of the genre will absolutely love it, whereas adepts of a harder line (like me) will want some more oomph in the production.